skress/sbt-classloader-fix/README.md

 # New stuff

-Use `sbt publishLocal` in folder sbt-plugin to publish play and sbt plugins.
+Use `sbt publishLocal` in folder `sbt-plugin/` to publish play and sbt plugins.

 # sbt-classloader-leak-prevention